StarMindz/To-do-App-Code-Review-Copy/README.md

 # To-Do-list-App
 ![](https://img.shields.io/badge/Microverse-blueviolet)
+# This Repo is a copy of the To-Do-App repo created with the intent of receiving a Code review from a Coding partner

-In this project, I built a simple HTML list of To Do tasks.
+#In this project, I built a simple HTML list of To Do tasks.
 This simple web page was built using webpack and served by a webpack dev server

 > Description the project.
 This To-do-list webapp allows users to add, remove, mark as complete and edit task using JavaScript objects and arrays, I hope that you enjoy using it as I did building it.